 The very succesful 2018 RAILEX is over, and Chris Eaton and Jeff Howard have given advance notice that they will be stepping down from their role as organisers after the 2020 Railex.
 So, if you may be interested in taking over from them, firstly talk it over with either Chris or Jeff.
 Training. and assistance will be given to the vounteers.
 The advance notification means that anyone taking over has the opportunity to shadow the existing team Please speak to me if you need more information.

-There would not be a social this year as the Committee felt that the event had fallen out of favour.
+Christmas Social: There will not be a social this year as the Committee felt that the event had fallen out of favour.

 BRS PHOTOS NOW ON WEB SITE